Nonequilibrium Molecular Dynamics, Fractal Phase-Space Distributions, the Cantor Set, and Puzzles Involving Information Dimensions for Two Compressible Baker Maps: The Cantor Set and the Fractal Information Dimension

-The information dimension $D_I$ is arguably the most useful descriptor of fractal point sets or distributions.
-Using the $P\ln P$ formula for $\epsilon = 1/27$ there are eight three-digit members of the Cantor set :
+The information dimension $D_I=D_1$, a close relative of Gibbs' statistical entropy, is arguably the most useful descriptor of fractal point sets or distributions.
+Using the $p\ln p$ formula for $\delta = 1/27$ there are eight three-digit members of the Cantor set :

-The resulting dimensionality is $\ln(1/8)/\ln(1/27) = \ln(2)/\ln(3) = 0.630930 …$ .
+The resulting dimensionality is $\ln(1/8)/\ln(1/27) = \ln(2)/\ln(3) = 0.630930$ .
 For any fixed number of digits the same distribution-based result is obtained.
-A numerical representation of the Cantor set as an arbitrarily-large set of points can be generated by choosing an initial ``seed'' in the set, like {\tt r = 2/9} or {\tt r = 62/81}, followed by iteration of the following loop of {\tt FORTRAN} pseudocode
+A numerical representation of the Cantor set as an arbitrarily-large set of points can be generated by choosing an initial ``seed'' in the set, like {\tt C = 2/9} or {\tt C = 62/81}, followed by iteration of the following loop of {\tt FORTRAN} pseudocode:

-The {\tt FORTRAN random}\_{\tt number} subroutine generates series of random numbers $\{ \ {\tt ran} \ \}$ uniformly distributed between zero and one.
+Here the {\tt FORTRAN random}\_{\tt number} subroutine generates series of random numbers $\{ \ {\tt R} \ \}$ uniformly distributed between zero and one.
 Notice particularly that exactly the same pseudocode describes a random walk with variable length steps.
-Half the time the walker moves left from his present position {\tt r} to {\tt r/3} ( corresponding to adding a ternary {\tt 0} after the ``decimal'' point ).
-Otherwise, so also half the time, the walker moves to the right, corresponding to adding in a ternary {\tt 2} after the point.
-The overall single-step operation shifts the ternary representation of {\tt r} one digit to the right and then chooses randomly either {\tt 0} or {\tt 2} to precede it.
+Half the time the walker moves left from his present position {\tt C} to {\tt C/3} corresponding to adding a ternary 0 after the ``decimal'' point.
+Otherwise, and also half the time, the walker moves to the right, corresponding to adding in a ternary 2 after the point.
+The overall single-step operation shifts the ternary representation of {\tt C} one digit to the right and then chooses randomly either 0 or 2 to precede it.

-A distributional representation of the same set can be constructed by removing the middle third from the unit interval, leaving [0 to 1/3] and [2/3 to 1], then removing the middle thirds of those sets, and so on, repeatedly, with the resulting distribution as is suggested by the multi-million-dot plot of {\bf Figure 4}.
-Let us up the complexity a bit by turning next to two puzzling two-dimensional mapping problems.
-Both of them are generalizations of the classic Baker Map.
+Alternatively, a deterministic two-dimensional compressible map can be constructed to generate the Cantor Set in a rotated $(q,p)$ space with the constant {\tt d} equal to $\sqrt{2}/6$:

+100,000 points generated with these stochastic and deterministic mappings are illustrated in Figure 4.
+Here and in that Figure, just for convenience in the programming, the $2\times 2$ diamond-shaped domain has extreme values of $q$ and $p$ of $\pm\sqrt{2}$.
+In the next Section we elaborate on our preference for the rotated map of the two-dimensional $(q,p)$ domains rather than the conventional $(x,y)$ unit square.